acantril/learn-cantrill-io-labs/aws-serverless-voting-app/README.md

 - Click on Deploy.
 You will get a success message.
 - **Note:** If you have used a different name for the DynamoDB table, change the **Table Name** in the code as well.

+### **Part-2: Create a Lambda function to fetch the results from DynamoDB table and send it back to Frontend.** [View Screenshots](./02_LABINSTRUCTIONS/Stage1_Step2_Part2.md)

+- Create another lambda function.
+- For **Function Name** enter `voting-app-fetch-results`
+- For **Runtime** select `Node.js 14.x`
+- Leave all the other options as default and click on **Create Function**
+- After the function is created, replace the function code with the code from [voting-app-fetch-results.js](./01_LABSETUP/voting-app-fetch-results.js)
+- Click on Deploy.
+You will get a success message.
+- **Note:** If you have used a different name for the DynamoDB table, change the **Table Name** in the code as well.

-### **Part-2:** Create an IAM permissions policy and attach it to the execution role of the lambda function `voting-app-store-vote` [View Screenshots](./02_LABINSTRUCTIONS/Stage1_Step2_Part2.md)
+### **Part-3:** Create IAM permissions policy for both lambda functions [View Screenshots](./02_LABINSTRUCTIONS/Stage1_Step2_Part3.md)

-By default the lambda function gets a basic execution role to only send logs to cloudwatch.
-In order to update the DynamoDB table `Voting_Table` that was created in step-1, the function needs the required privileges.
-You will need to create an IAM permissions policy and attach it to the lambda execution role.
+By default the lambda functions will get a basic execution role to only send logs to cloudwatch.
+In order to update or fetch data from the DynamoDB table `Voting_Table`, the lambda functions need the required privileges.
+You need to create IAM permissions policy and attach it to the execution role of both lambda functions. **Note:** If you have used a different name for the DynamoDB table, change the table name in the below policy accordingly.
+Also add the region and your account ID in the JSON policy.

+#### Permissions policy for lambda function `voting-app-store-vote`

 - Move to the IAM console.
 - Click on **Policies** and then **Create Policy**
-- In the Create Policy page click on JSON and paste the following policy definition to the JSON editor. **Note:** If you have used a different name for the DynamoDB table, change the table name in the policy accordingly.
-Also add the region and your account ID in the JSON policy.
+- In the Create Policy page click on JSON and paste the following policy definition to the JSON editor.

 ```
 {